SalmaElhila/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 0x09-web_infrastructure_design
-This project aims to better understand wed infrastructure and it is organized.
+This project aims to better understand web infrastructure and how it is organized.